-Self-employed individuals, whether they are independent contractors, gig workers or small business owners, often face challenges getting small business loans.
+Self-employed individuals, whether they are independent contractors, gig workers, or small business owners, often face challenges getting small business loans.
+Having the right resources that can point you in the direction of the best options for your business can truly help to make the self-employment journey just a little bit easier.
 Here we’ll describe how to find and qualify for loans for self-employed business owners.

 When you’re an employee of another business, you can expect a regular paycheck.
 Your paystub makes it easier to apply and qualify for a car loan, credit card, student loan or mortgage because it provides documentation of your income.
 When you are self-employed, however, you likely don’t pay yourself formal payroll, and that lack of verifiable income can make getting self-employed loans more difficult.
 That means you’ll likely need to provide documentation that makes the lender comfortable extending financing to your business.